Althro/Tales-Retold-of-Neon-Nights/README.md

 > "You can't know Night City well, ever.
 It's always changin', always surprisin'.
 Part of its charm." -V

-Tales of the Neon Nights (TotNN) is a list that slightly shifts Cyberpunk to have a more retro feel and experience.
+Tales Retold of Neon Nights (TRoNN) is a list that slightly shifts Cyberpunk to have a more retro feel and experience.
 From visuals by [FUNKED](https://www.nexusmods.com/cyberpunk2077/mods/3914) to sound by [Maestros of Synth](https://www.nexusmods.com/cyberpunk2077/mods/3776), the world will feel different and respond differently with [Enhanced Netrunner AI](https://www.nexusmods.com/cyberpunk2077/mods/2468) and [Reduced Loot](https://www.nexusmods.com/cyberpunk2077/mods/2678).

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].